Orange County Reactivates Open Space Fund With $1 Million Seed Money

 Mr. Delaune recently worked with the county to preserve the 300-plus-acre Sugar Loaf Mountain in Chester as a public park.

-During the five years before the fund went dormant in 2009, under former County Executive Edward Diana, the county government contributed $6 million in matching grants to preserve over 2,000 acres, for a total price tag of $13.5 million.
+During the five years before the fund went dormant in 2009, under former County Executive Edward Diana, the county government contributed $6 million in matching grants to preserve more than 2,000 acres, for a total price tag of $13.5 million.

-The lion’s share of the above land is in the town of Warwick, stretching over 1,000 acres, followed by Goshen, Montgomery, and Crawford.
+The majority of that land is in the town of Warwick, stretching more than 1,000 acres, followed by Goshen, Montgomery, and Crawford.

-“I am hoping that through the 2024 open space fund, we will be able to continue to protect farms through the purchase of development rights and save them for future generations,” said Alan Sorensen, commissioner of the planning department tasked with managing the reactivated fund.
+“I am hoping that through the 2024 open space fund, we will be able to continue to protect farms through the purchase of development rights and save them for future generations,” Alan Sorensen, commissioner of the planning department tasked with managing the reactivated fund, said.

 In addition to local governments and nonprofits, private landowners can team up with eligible organizations to seek county matching funds for the farmland protection implementation grants meted out by the state Department of Agriculture and Markets, according to Mr. Sorensen.